hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

 6. Our workers should only receive fsharp function as serialized message, deserialize it and invoke run function with func from the message as param.
 7. Our builder should build a function, which accepts environment as an argument, and break execution if current environment did not satisfies requested resources and return to a run function information about requested resources and function which will continue work from resource request point, all previously executes code will be skipped and all calculated data will be stored as closure fields.
 Run function should check builder execution result and send not finished closure to a worker which satisfies requested resources.
 8. Builder should return calculated value if no unsatisfied resources requested
+9. we have it for free form the language

 As a starting point, I took Reader monad and changed a signature.
 {% highlight fsharp %}